Interview in 2-3 days and you're not ready?

 Here's your priority stack.
 Do these in order—if you run out of time, you've covered what matters most.

-Math errors are the #1 reason candidates fail cases.
+Math errors are the single most common reason candidates fail cases.
 This is non-negotiable.

 Learn profitability deeply.
 Don't spread thin across all types.